City Unscripted

 Traditional guards at Gyeongbokgung Palace

 Be there around 9:30 on a weekday.
-Guard change hits 10:00 and 14:00.
+Guard change hits 10 AM and 2 PM.
 Gyeonghoeru’s reflection is the postcard everyone elbows you for, but I walk on to Hyangwonjeong, a small pavilion on its own island where the tour groups get bored and wander off.
-Ticket is ₩3,000.
-It takes about an hour if you move, three if you actually read things.

-island in Gyeongbokgung Palace
+Island in Gyeongbokgung Palace

-island in Gyeongbokgung Palace
+Island in Gyeongbokgung Palace

 Traditional Korean hanok houses